MicrosoftDocs/win32/desktop-src/ETW/configuring-and-starting-an-event-tracing-session.md

 ---
-Description: 'To configure an event tracing session, use the EVENT\_TRACE\_PROPERTIES structure to specify the properties of the session.' ms.assetid: '8a6aa39c-ec81-42ac-a26e-29f1f6960220'
+Description: To configure an event tracing session, use the EVENT\_TRACE\_PROPERTIES structure to specify the properties of the session. ms.assetid: 8a6aa39c-ec81-42ac-a26e-29f1f6960220
-title: Configuring and Starting an Event Tracing Session
+title: Configuring and Starting an Event Tracing Session ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows
+ms.technology: desktop
 ---

 # Configuring and Starting an Event Tracing Session